MerchantBanker.ca

 Third, the sector is transaction-relevant.
 Frozen-food and ready-to-eat categories are attractive because they combine recurring demand, operational scalability, shelf stability, cold-chain defensibility, institutional relevance, private-label compatibility, and fragmented ownership.

-Fourth, the lower-middle-market remains inefficient.
-Many regional food companies may have valuable products and production capability but lack the capital, systems, procurement leverage, management depth, or distribution reach required to scale nationally.
+Fourth, the lower-middle market remains inefficient.
+Many regional food companies have valuable products and production capability but lack the capital, systems, procurement leverage, management depth, reporting quality, or distribution reach required to scale nationally.

 2. Market Size and Industry Confirmation